Mahmoud-Ragab-Abdullah/Predicting-the-Beats-per-Minute-of-Songs/README.md

 Cross-Validation Score (Green Line): The cross-validation error, which represents the model's performance on unseen data, remains consistently high.
 It shows very little improvement even as more data is added.

+Conclusion: The model is underfitting the data.
+The high error on both the training and cross-validation sets, and the small gap between the two curves, indicates that the model is too simple to capture the underlying patterns in the data.
+To improve the model's performance, I would need to:

 Use a more complex model: Consider a more powerful regressor like Gradient Boosting or an XGBoost.

 Tune hyperparameters: Increase the complexity of the current Random Forest Regressor by tuning parameters such as max_depth or n_estimators.